 View payable Stamp Duty for this property

-This stunning apartment is truly best in class - an excellent opportunity to own a piece of history.Rohan Vines
+Where else do you get the opportunity of having the National Trust's famous Sheffield Park Gardens on your door step.
+A stunning apartment which is in my opinion truly best in class and an excellent opportunity to own a piece of history.Rohan Vines